Build Smart Test Data & Manage It Smarter

 RowGen randomly generates field values in more than 100 data types.
 It can also randomly select data from set files at the field level.
 That, along with custom/compound data values, value ranges, and distributions, improve test data realism.

 Support for standard and complex data transformations, set files, and conditional selection also contribute to RowGen's value in simulating production table and file formats for a variety of applications.

-See these links for more information on using safe test data for:
+Consider our test data management advice as you scope out your requirements and plan your strategy, and see these links for more information on using safe test data for: